hptruong93/aurora/python-auroraagent/modules/Readme.txt

         #Kills all known instances of the virtual interface.

 There are some additional requirements not (explicitly) mentioned above.
 These are:
--   The file name must match that of the flavour sent to the create() function in the Virtual Interfaces class.
+-   The file name must match that of the flavor sent to the create() function in the Virtual Interfaces class.
 -   The class name must be specified in the modules.json file.
 -   The class must keep track of all interfaces/instances it creates.